Judge Bao fiction

 The character Judge Bao in a 2009 Sichuan opera performance in Chengdu, Sichuan, China.

-Judge Bao (or Justice Bao (包青天)) stories in literature and performing arts are some of the most popular in traditional Chinese crime fiction (gong'an fiction).
-All stories involve the Song dynasty minister Bao Zheng who solves, judges and sentences criminal cases.
+Judge Bao or Justice Bao (包青天 (Bāo qīngtiān)) stories in literature and performing arts are some of the most popular in traditional Chinese crime fiction (gong'an fiction).
+These stories are based on the Song dynasty minister Bao Zheng who solves, judges and sentences criminal cases.
+Since the accused were sometimes men of power, Bao had to display courage and ingenuity in bringing them to justice.
+These stories helped to make Bao a symbol of a fearless official.

 Literary tradition

 Plays from the Yuan and Ming dynasties

 In the Yuan Dynasty, many plays (in the forms of qu and zaju) have featured Bao Zheng as the central character.
 These plays include: